The future of engineering education needs reform to fit today’s employment environment. Plus, to adapt to today’s internet age.

 It’s like the old age apprentice contract model.
 This is where the expert of a trade would teach someone a trade, in exchange for labor.

 Plus, they can’t wait 6 months for a junior engineer to get up to speed.
-They want the engineer to hit the ground running.
+They want the engineer to hit the ground running to start printing money.

 Even if the junior engineer is like a chicken with its head cut off.